eclipse-edc/docs/docs/developer/developer-handbook.md

 the notion of a Linux distribution.

 Typically, distributions consist of a [control plane](#the-control-plane) and one or more [data planes](#the-data-plane).
-The earlier takes care of data manipulation, contract negotiation and transfer setup, and is geared toward reliability, whereas the job of the latter is to actually shovel bits from A to B.
+The former takes care of data manipulation, contract negotiation and transfer setup, and is geared toward reliability, whereas the job of the latter is to actually shovel bits from A to B.

 The EDC project provides a comprehensive collection of [samples](https://github.com/eclipse-edc/Samples), including one